Big guy, big catch: Vea TD leads Bucs past Falcons 35-22

 UP NEXT

-Buccaneers: return home to face the Jaguars next Sunday, beginning a stretch of three games in four weeks against AFC South opponents.
+Buccaneers: Travel to Jacksonville to face the Jaguars next Sunday, beginning a stretch of three games in four weeks against AFC South opponents.

 Follow Paul Newberry on Twitter at www.twitter.com/pnewberry1963 His work can be found at https://apnews.com